kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

 **Please try to troubeshoot installation on your own or contact HPC support at scinet_vrsc@usda.gov**

-**1) Request a project directory on Ceres if you don't already have one**
+**1) Request a project directory on Ceres if you don't already have one or use /90daydata/scinet/yourname/**

-  You will need a project directory to successfully run the workshop materials due to the space limitations of Ceres home directories.
+  You will not be able to run the workshop materials in your HPC home directory due to the space limitations.
 If you already have a project directory, proceed to step 2- you can run the workshop materials from any existing project directory with approximately 20GB of free space.

-  If you do not have a project directory yet, request one using the [project directory request form](https://scinet.usda.gov/support/request-storage). eAuth is required to access the form.
+  If you do not have a project directory yet, you can request one using the [project directory request form](https://scinet.usda.gov/support/request-storage). eAuth is required to access the form.
 If you do not have eAuth credentials (i.e. you don't have a USDA PIV or CAC card) you will need to ask your USDA sponsor to complete the project directory request for you.
 Do this quickly since the approval process can take a week or more.
 Make sure to state on the request form that you need the directory to participate in a SCINet training event and give them the workshop start date.

-  The other option is to ask the Virutal Research Support Core to temporarily increase your home directory quota from 5GB to 20GB.
-You can make this request by emailing scinet_vrsc@usda.gov.
-Make sure to tell them that the extra home directory space is needed to participate in a SCINet training event and define the time period for which you need the extra space.
+  The other option is to use the /90daydata/scinet/ folder.
+As the folder name suggests, files stored there are not permanent and will be deleted after 90 days.
+We suggest creating a new folder at /90daydata/scinet/yourname/, building the workshop conda environment there, and also running the workshop jupyter notebooks from that location as well.
+To do this you would modify the instructions below by substituting /90daydata/scinet/yourname/ wherever you see /project/your_project_name/.

 **2) Log into the Ceres HPC using JupyterHub**
   - Go to [https://jupyterhub.scinet.usda.gov/](https://jupyterhub.scinet.usda.gov/)